Apisai Koroisau: 2020

 Koroisau played 20 games for Penrith in the 2020 NRL season as the club finished as Minor Premiers.
-He played in the 2020 NRL Grand Final where Penrith lost to Melbourne 26-20 at ANZ Stadium.
+He played in the 2020 NRL Grand Final where Penrith lost to Melbourne 26–20 at ANZ Stadium.

 2021

 Koroisau was selected as 18th man in the NSW Blues State of Origin team for the 2021 series.
-Following injuries to halves Nathan Cleary and Jarome Luai ahead of game three of the series, Koroisau made his debut for New South Wales in the number 14 jersey. scoring a try in the 20-18 loss, however New South Wales had already clinched the series by winning the first two games 50-6 and 26-0 respectively.
+Following injuries to halves Nathan Cleary and Jarome Luai ahead of game three of the series, Koroisau made his debut for New South Wales in the number 14 jersey. scoring a try in the 20–18 loss, however New South Wales had already clinched the series by winning the first two games 50-6 and 26-0 respectively.

 On 22 July, Koroisau was placed under investigation by the NRL after allegations were made that he invited a woman into the NSW Blues bubble during the series, against strict biosecurity regulations.
 He was alleged to have snuck the woman in on two separate occasions, with the second coming on the day of Game Two on 27 June.
 The following day, he was fined $35,000 and suspended for two matches over the incident.
 It was also revealed the woman he brought back to the hotel was not his wife.
 On 4 August 2021, he was fined an additional $15,000 by the NSWRL over the incident.

 Koroisau played a total of 18 games for Penrith in the 2021 including the club's 2021 NRL Grand Final victory over South Sydney.
 It was his second premiership as a player.

 On 2 December, he signed a two-year deal with the Wests Tigers starting in the 2023 season.

 2022

 Koroisau played 25 games for Penrith in the 2022 NRL season including the clubs 2022 NRL Grand Final victory over Parramatta.

+The following day, Koroisau mocked his new club the Wests Tigers at the clubs fan day by saying “There’s so much young talent.
+To go out on a high like that, it’s pretty incredible, and I’ll probably do the same thing at the Tigers,” he added, before breaking into hysterics.